RubberDucking/rubberduckcast.com/episodes/_posts/2015-01-13-Welcome-To-Arch-Linux.md

 comments: true
 ---

-Matt S. explains why moving his primary machine to Arch Linux wasn't a huge mistake and teaches us why he prefers Ansible to manually creating VMs in the first 'Playing With a Full Stack'.
+Matt S. explains why <a href="https://mattsurabian.github.io/arch-linux-on-a-macbook-81/" target="_blank">moving his primary machine</a> to <a href="https://www.archlinux.org/" target="_blank">Arch Linux</a> wasn't a huge mistake and teaches us why he prefers <a href="http://docs.ansible.com/" target="_blank">Ansible</a> to manually creating VMs in the first 'Playing With a Full Stack'.
 We also discover a way to get Matt G. to watch Reality TV: Make it a game.